jimmyhchan/qmk_firmware/keyboards/lets_split/readme.md

 * Either half can connect to the computer via USB, or both halves can be used independently.
-* You only need 3 wires to connect the two halves.
-Two for VCC and GND and one for serial communication.
+* The "third half" can be connected optionally.
-* Optional support for I2C connection between the two halves if for some reason you require a faster connection between the two halves.
-Note this requires an extra wire between halves and pull-up resistors on the data lines.
+* I2C connection between the three halves requires an 4 wires between all halves and pull-up resistors on the data lines.

 Required Hardware
 -----------------